 - Coderank - Top 1% global rank

 Apart from being a coder, I am also an avid trekker who has done multiple Himalayan treks.
-I have done P1 certification course for paragliding, if not for the epidemic, I would have got my pilot license by now.
+I have done P1 certification course for paragliding, if not for the epidemic, I would have gotten my pilot license by now.
 Long-distance running is therapeutic for me so I run regularly, and to date, I have run 10+ official half marathons and 2 full marathons with the best timing of 4 hours 28 min ( I know nothing to brag about but my journey was from 0 to 42 km in 8 months).
 You can find my running adventures on my Strava profile.
 Apart from running, I have recently discovered my new fondness for endurance cycling, my longest ride being 200km.
 My goal

 this next year is to do a Half Ironman Race.

 I believe in the 21-90 rule, you need to do something regularly for 21 days(3 weeks) to make it a habit and then follow it for 90 days (3 months) to convert it into your lifestyle.
-As of now, I have been able to learn handstand, switch to 10 finger typing (though I am still horribly slow), learned to write with my left hand (I am a right-hand person), learn cooking, using the 21-90 technique.
+As of now, I have been able to learn to handstand, switch to 10-finger typing (though I am still horribly slow), learned to write with my left hand (I am a right-hand person), and learn to cook.